Oh My Food Recipes

 4. Next, add the soaked seaweed from step 1 into the pot.
 Close the lid and simmer it for 1.5-2 hours.

 5. Lastly, add ¾ cups of brown sugar.
 (You can add more sugar to your taste.)
 Mix it well.
-It's ready to serve as warm or refrigerated to serve as cold.
+It's ready to serve warm or refrigerated.

 You May Also Like These Recipes: